rust-stuco/lectures/week3/structs_enums.md

    = help: the trait `Debug` is not implemented for `Student`
 ```

-* More on traits in Week 5!
+* More on traits in an upcoming lecture!
     * They define shared functionality and behavior between types